mantidproject/mantid/dev-docs/source/ISISSANSReductionBackend.rst

-calibration                     The path to the calibration file               *StringParameter*                     Y         N sample_scatter_run_number       Run number of the sample scatter file          *PositiveIntegerParameter*            -         Y sample_scatter_is_multi_period  If the sample scatter is multi-period          *BoolParameter*                       -         Y instrument                      Enum for the SANS instrument                   *ClassTypeParameter(SANSInstrument)*  -         Y idf_file_path                   Path to the IDF file                           *StringParameter*                     -         Y ipf_file_path                   Path to the IPF file                           *StringParameter*                     -         Y
+calibration                     The path to the calibration file               *StringParameter*                     Y         N sample_scatter_run_number       Run number of the sample scatter file          *PositiveIntegerParameter*            -         Y sample_scatter_is_multi_period  If the sample scatter is multi-period          *BoolParameter*                       -         Y instrument                      Enum for the SANS instrument                   *EnumParameter(SANSInstrument)*  -         Y idf_file_path                   Path to the IDF file                           *StringParameter*                     -         Y ipf_file_path                   Path to the IPF file                           *StringParameter*                     -         Y
 =============================== ============================================== ===================================== ========= ===============